ooexiaoo/onlinegarden/src/site/notes/000 Digital Garden/🏠 Start Here.md

 📈 There is also a graph view on every page that will show you which files are linked to the current page, giving you an idea of what is connected to it.

 🖱️ You can also hover the internal links and see what is the file's content is a hover popup, if you don't like to click around much, just like Wikipedia.

+⚠️ There are some notes that I've linked to but are not published yet, if you so happen to find a note like this, it means I'm working on it

 👉🏻 Feel free to see my [[000 Digital Garden/⌛ Recently Edited Notes\|⌛ Recently Edited Notes]], [[000 Digital Garden/📝 Recently Added Notes\|📝 Recently Added Notes]] and [[000 Digital Garden/Permanent Notes\|Permanent Notes]].
 I will organize things better as time goes on. but you can use these as a start for now.